Security & Privacy

 Stored, audited

-• Hotel / property names → [REDACTED]
+• Hotel / property name and brand

 • Guest personal data